Sister city: City diplomacy

 City diplomacy is a form of paradiplomacy that involves discussions between officials and residents of different cities.
 Often these cities will be located in different countries.
 As such, city diplomacy involves a sort of international relations that works in parallel to the conventional system involving embassies, ambassadors, and treaties negotiated at the level of nation states.
 According to Rodrigo Tavares, the earliest formal attempts to establish city diplomacy across national boundaries took place in the 19th century.
-Only a handful of cities were involved in the 19th-century efforts; it wasn't until the turn of the millennium that it became much more common.
+Only a handful of cities were involved in the 19th-century efforts; it was not until the turn of the millennium that it became much more common.
 The first priority of those carrying out city diplomacy typically overlaps with the core aims of municipal government – improving the lives of local residents.
 Yet they will often collaborate with peers in other cities to work on issues of planet-wide concern, such as efforts to address climate change.